keajs/kea-docs/docs/guide/more.md

 ---

 :::note
-This page builds upon the [core concepts](/docs/guide/concepts).
+This page builds upon the [Core Concepts](/docs/guide/concepts).
 Read that first if you haven't yet.

 The concepts discussed below are all worth knowing, yet some might be more immediately useful than others.
 Have a look and then come back when you need them.